Zsolt Bognár (footballer)

-Zsolt Bognár (born 28 March 1979 in Csorna) is a Hungarian football player, he currently plays for Gyirmót SE.
+Zsolt Bognár (born 28 March 1979 in Csorna) is a Hungarian football player, he currently plays for Kisvárda Football Club.

 Club career

 Zsolt Bognár started his football career with minor Hungarian teams, including Szombathelyi Haladás and Győri ETO.
 Zsolt was soon noticed by Ferencváros, the most renowned and successful team in Hungary.

 In 2007, he transferred from Ferencváros to Italian Serie B club Frosinone, and made his debut in a 2–1 defeat to Lecce.